Theme Issue: Drivers of Health

 - Causal estimates of social determinants on health outcomes

 The deadline for initial submission of abstracts is August 12, 2019.
-Abstracts may not exceed 300 words and must otherwise be formatted as indicated in the “Instructions for Authors” at http://www.hsr.org/hsr/information/authors/instrucauthors.jsp#nine.
+Abstracts may not exceed 300 words and must otherwise be formatted as indicated on the ninth page of the “Instructions for Authors” file.
 These abstracts will be evaluated by a multidisciplinary review panel, which will prioritize the best abstracts to receive invitations to submit full manuscripts.
 The evaluation criteria will include: (1) quality, rigor and originality, (2) significance and usefulness for informing investments in health and/or social determinants; and (3) clarity of writing and presentation.

 Manuscripts submitted for the Theme Issue will first undergo the same HSR peer review process as all regular manuscripts.
 However, due to the timeline for publishing the Theme Issue, HSR will monitor the progress of manuscripts through the review process and thereby will try to shorten the overall review process; likewise, authors should expect to be especially prompt in returning revisions.
 All accepted articles will be published electronically within a few weeks of acceptance using Wiley’s Early View process.
 Articles published through Early View are fully published, appear in PubMed, and can be cited.
 Approximately 8 to 10 articles will be selected, based on the most original and significant work addressing the theme.
 Accepted manuscripts that are not selected for the Theme Issue will be automatically scheduled for print publication in a regular issue.
 The print publication date for the Theme Issue will be June 2020.